-• Participating in research is a valuable component of understanding the science of psychology.
-However, students who prefer not to participate in research or do not meet the requirements for selecting Option 1 can select Option 2 as an alternative.

-• For this option, you must read X scientific research articles from the approved list of articles provided to you by your professor.
-You must submit 1 critical analysis paper per scientific article (X papers total).
+- Participating in research is a valuable component of understanding the science of psychology.
+However, students who prefer not to participate in research or do not meet the requirements for selecting Option 1 can select Option 2 as an alternative. - For this option, you must read 3 scientific research articles from the approved list of articles provided to you by your professor.
+You must submit 1 critical analysis paper per scientific article (3 papers total).
+Each paper will be worth 5 points.